-Following on from our section on Analytics we understand the value of providing useful information that can be interpreted by the various end users of the system.
-For example a site manager has a different use for the data than a head office pricing analyst.
-When wanting to visualise your pricing data you could use the full range of charts available in Excel but we've taken that a step further with the ability to embed more functional in-cell charts and allowing you to analyse large amounts of data graphically using either small multiples or maps.
+Following on from our section on Analytics ... we understand the value of providing useful information that can be interpreted by the various end users of the system.
+For example, a site manager has a different use for the data from a head office pricing analyst.
+When you want to visualize your pricing data you could use the full range of charts available in Excel, but we've taken that a step further and provided the ability to embed more functional in-cell charts that allow you to analyse large amounts of data graphically, using either small multiples or maps.

-Small multiples is a term used to describe a series of similar graphics or charts allowing them to be easily compared.
+Small multiples is a term used to describe a series of similar graphics or charts that allows them to be easily compared.
 The graphics could, for instance, be maps.
 The term was popularized by Edward Tufte.
-A typical use of these is to compare price difference to volume across different time periods - below both months but also days of week.
+A typical example of small multiples in use is to compare price difference to volume across different time periods - below both months and also days of week.

-As you look through the FuelsPricing.com suite you'll notice a distinct absence of 3D charts, pie charts and overly complex & clever diagrams purporting to show you insights into your data.
-The challenge is to take the complex and present it in a simple manner highlighting data that needs highlighting and allowing you to get to the underlying data to find out the root causes.
+As you look through the FuelsPricing suite you'll notice a distinct absence of 3D charts, pie charts and overly complex and clever diagrams purporting to show you insights into your data.
+The challenge is to take the complex and present it in a simple manner that highlights only the data that needs to be highlighted, which allows you to get to the underlying data to find out the root causes.

-A good read would be Stephen Fews blogs where in one example he shows how a simple bar chart can show scale much more efficiently than the trendy bubble charts.
-He continues on to explain that the correct chart should be used for the correct purpose - this is something we believe in.
+A good read would be Stephen Fews blogs where in one example he shows how a simple bar chart can show scale much more efficiently than trendier bubble charts.
+He goes on to explain that the correct chart should be used for the correct purpose - which is something we believe in.